Is it necessary to schedule daily backup in Windows 7

-In Advanced tab, you can also select the scheduled backup mode.
+In Backup Scheme tab, you can also select the scheduled backup mode.
 It’s incremental backup by default.

 Performing daily backup in Windows 7 for a long time may lead to insufficient computer capacity.
 So optionally, you can upgrade to Professional edition to automatically delete older backups with the Scheme you set.

 5. Then click Start Backup button, and click Finish when it’s complete.

 ✎Other helpful features:

 ● Compress or split backup images: you can manage more settings in backup Options.